IBM/tnz/README.md

 text.** There are other ways to select text, but I this to be the easiest.

-Do NOT use Control-menu->Edit->Paste to paste text (unless the text in the clipboard has ONLY printable characters - no line breaks).
-Instead, **use Shift+Insert to paste**.

 Before establishing a session, get the window sized the way you want it.
 Window resizing is not handled well in Windows.
 If you _do_ resize, just use Esc to get to the command prompt then `goto` to get